igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

+* getDamageForAttack needs to take character attack and opponent defense into account
+* replace all Math.random() with random-util.random()
+* Show HP, drag swag and XP/level in status
+* Implement ambush in battle
+* Implement run away (uses boost/intoxication for outcome)
 * There is only a single dragon throughout the game, it should path find you in the overworld and fight you, winning the fight resets the dragon to a far side of the map
 * When fighting other queens, make "flirt" an action (using charisma)
 * Create leveling mechanism